 4) Test Against Stresses and Strains of the Real World

-The goal of software development is to deliver a great user experience.
+The goal of mobile app development is to deliver a great user experience.
 This includes not just the functionality and usability of an application, but also how well app performance is.

 While functional testing assesses the design integrity and usability of the app, it does so under ideal conditions.
 It’s vital to find out how your app will stand up to the stresses and strains of the real world, and your testing regime needs to be tailored accordingly.